slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Virtue signaling is popular because it lets anyone, regardless of objective merit, go on an ego trip."
 -- Naval Ravikant*

+> *"Humility is mostly about being very honest about how much you owe to luck." (...)
+"You can't call it charity unless no one is watching."
+-- Kevin Kelly*

 ### On respect

 > *"Everyone you will ever meet knows something you don’t."